-Our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, antitrust/fair competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
+Our network standards applicable to all network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, antitrust/fair-competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
 We take compliance with these ethical requirements seriously and strive to embrace the spirit and not just the letter of those requirements.
 All partners and staff undertake annual mandatory training, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
-Partners and staff uphold and comply with the standards developed by the PwC Network and leadership in PwC South Africa monitors compliance with these obligations.

-In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, PwC South Africa has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our partners and other professionals - behaviours that will enable us to build public trust.
+Partners and staff uphold and comply with the standards developed by the PwC network and leadership in PwC South Africa monitors compliance with these obligations.
+In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, PwC South Africa has adopted the PwC network standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our partners and other professionals-behaviours that will enable us to build public trust.
 Because of the wide variety of situations that our professionals may face, our standards provide guidance under a broad range of circumstances, but all with a common goal-to do the right thing.

 Upon hiring or admittance, all staff and partners of PwC South Africa are provided with the PwC Global Code of Conduct.
-They are expected to live by the values expressed in the Code in the course of their professional careers and have a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing conduct inconsistent with the Code.
-Each firm in the PwC Network provides a mechanism to report issues.
-There is also a confidential global reporting option on pwc.com/codeofconduct.
-PwC South Africa has adopted an accountability framework to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.
-PwC South Africa also appointed an Ethics officer who reports directly to the Head of Risk and Quality.
+They are expected to live by the values expressed in the Code in the course of their professional careers at our firm and have a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing conduct inconsistent with the Code.
+In addition, every partner and staff are required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.